josebarrios23/project-student-dashboard-reboot/README.md

 ## Advice

 When building a project, there are additional skills to be gained alongside the tech you are learning.
-In this project, your ability to do the following will be tested:
+In this project, your ability to do the following will be observed:
+How you:

-- To plan out your approach with your team before coding
+- plan out your approach with your team before coding
-- To break large features into small, testable tasks that you can build
+- break large features into small, testable tasks that you can build
-- To synthesize multiple skills you've learned at once
+- synthesize multiple skills you've learned at once
-- To learn new skills and syntax on your own
+- learn new skills and syntax on your own
-- To manage your time and stay focused on the important tasks
+- manage your time and stay focused on the important tasks
-- To check in consistantly with your time to make sure you are building the same application together
+- check in consistantly with your time to make sure you are building the same application together
 - To ask for help

 **Without a good strategy, programming can be very difficult**